vault27/Foundation/paloalto.md

 - Packet based attack protection - check packet headers and drop undesirable
 - Protocol protection - non-IP protocol-based attacks - block or allow non-IP protocols between security zones on a Layer 2 VLAN or on a virtual wire, or between interfaces within a single zone on a Layer 2 VLAN (Layer 3 interfaces and zones drop non-IP protocols so non-IP Protocol Protection doesn’t apply) - block is based on Ethertype field in Ethernet frame
 - Ethernet SGT protection - drop traffic based on Security Group Tag (SGT) in Ethernet frame, when your firewall is part of a Cisco TrustSec network - you configure which tags to drop
+- L3 & L4 Header Inspection - only when enabled globally - write custom threat (vulnerability) signatures based on Layer 3 and Layer 4 header fields (such as IP flags, acknowledgment numbers, etc)
+    - Device > Setup > Session - enable globally
+    - Configure L3 & L4 Header Inspection in Zone Protection Profile
+    - You configure several rules, for example: destination port, source IP, some field in the header
+    - Add profile to Zone + in Zone enable Enable Net Inspection

 Floods: